JoeYip13/Project-1-HTML-CSS/README.md

     <img src="assets/images/contact-page.jpg" alt="Contact page">
 </div>

-- This page will allow the user to get signed up to Feel Good Gym and Training or take them to the contact page for more infomaation.
+- This page will allow the user to get signed up to Feel Good Gym and Training or take them to the contact page for more information.
 - The user will be asked to submit their full name and email address.
 - Page is broken down into two sections the contact form section and the location section.
 I've used a black back ground for the contact form section and a white background for the location section for a much better contrast on the page.
 - The interactive location map highlights the location of the gym so users can easy find the gym.